Rana Sanga: Early life and accession

-Sanga was born to the Sisodia King Rana Raimal and Queen Ratan Kunwar a (Chahamana (Chauhan) princess).
-Although contemporary texts of Sisodias does not mention the year of his birth, but provides some of the astrological planetary positions at the time of his birth, calling them auspicious.
-Based on these positions, assuming certain other planetary positions and on basis of Kumbhalgarh inscription Historian G.H Ojha calculated Sanga's birth year as 1482 CE.
-Sanga was youngest of the four sons of Raimal, However, due to the circumstances and after a fierce struggle with his brothers Prithviraj and Jagmal, in which he lost one of his eye, he finally succeeded throne of Mewar in 1508.
+Sanga was born to King Raimal and Queen Ratan Kunwar, a Jhala princess of Halvad.
+Although contemporary texts do not mention the year of his birth, they provide some of the astrological planetary positions at the time of his birth, calling them auspicious.
+Based on these positions, assuming certain other planetary positions and based on the Kumbhalgarh inscription, historian Gaurishankar Hirachand Ojha calculated Sanga's birth year as 1482.

+Sanga was the third son of Raimal.
+However, due to the circumstances and after a fierce struggle with his brothers Prithviraj and Jagmal, in which he lost one of his eyes, he finally succeeded throne of Mewar in 1509.

 Military career

+In his military career, Sanga defeated Sultans of Delhi, Malwa and Gujarat in eighteen pitched battles and expanded his domain by conquering much of Present-day Rajasthan, Madhya Pradesh and northern part of Gujarat.
+He also held control over parts of Haryana, Uttar Pradesh and Amarkot, Sindh.